haochenuw/coupgame/Notes.md

 - ~~disable coup and assasinate when not enough tokens~~ Saturday, July 3, 2021

-- challenge (XXX) to make clear who is to be challenged.
+- ~~challenge (XXX) to make clear who is to be challenged.~~ Friday, July 9, 2021

 ## Notes

 - Can debug mobile device using safari "develop" feature.
 Select in the "develop" manual the user agent to be iOS.
 There's some issue with getting the initial game state on mobile

-- What happens when joining a room with game in progress

 - ~~edge case when challenge assasination => prevent life being -1.~~Friday, July 9, 2021

 ## Todos

 - ~~Make use of handleLifeLost.~~ Thursday, July 8, 2021
-- Show special paragraph when player has died.
+- ~~Show special when player has died.~~ Friday, July 9, 2021
-- Should now let player join room if game already started (or better, join as spectator mode.)
+- Should not let player join room if game already started (or better, join as spectator mode.)

 ## Tricky situation

-in both c and b actions.
+~~in both c and b actions.
 If someone blocks first, need to "wait" on that block to happen until everyone has made decision about challenge.
 If someone challenges, then the challenge is revealed first before block can take place.
-If every skips
+If every skips~~ Friday, July 9, 2021

 - Working on resolving this, caching the block.
 Then, if challenged, need to handle this cached block only if the reveal is legit.p